vdsabev/overstate/README.md

 Calling `store.model.down()` or `store.model.up()` updates the count and calls the subscription function passed to `store.subscribe` with the new data.

-For example adding this code will increment the counter and rerender every second:
+For example, adding this code will increment the counter and render it every second:
 ```js
 setInterval(store.model.up, 1000);
 ```

 ## API Reference
 ### `createStore`
-Creates a store from a source object, deep copying all values and proxying all functions to call subscriptions when executed.
+Creates a store from a source object, deep copying all values and proxying all functions to call `update` when executed.

 Can optionally receive a second argument to customize behavior:
 ```js